randomnoun/bookcase-ops/setup/SETUP-VAULT.md

 I'm configuring the vault to listen to HTTP requests on port 8200 for now.

-You could use HTTPS if you like, but the config is different, you'll need to create the certificates (which will require a CA which we don't have yet), and it'll be more difficult to debug.
+We're keeping HTTPS disabled initially (it requires a CA which we don't have yet), but we'll enable it later in the [SETUP-CERTIFICATE.md](SETUP-CERTIFICATE.md) step.

 Change the `vault.dev.randomnoun` domain name to what you want the domain to be.